FAQs, Things you should know

 Managing Your Account

-online, like your mailing address, telephone numbers, email, etc.
+online, like your mailing address, telephone numbers, email, etc. If you lose your password, simply use the 'reset password' feature available on the registration site.

 You may pay your camp fees by post-dated cheque.
 However, please be advised